SoCXin/doc/docs/Miscellaneous/nordicnrf52/arduino_debugging_unit_testing.rst

 To add the basic BLE functionality to our project we need to define the SoftDevice version and install a library called `BLEPeripheral <https://www.soc.xin/lib/show/259/BLEPeripheral>`_.
-Both these modifications can be specified in :ref:`projectconf`:
+Both these modifications can be specified in :ref:`mips`:

 .. code-block:: ini